vjackson725/kuifje-compiler/README.md

 - ghc 8.10.4 or later
 - cabal 3.4.0.0 or later

-The process has been tested in ubuntu 20.04.
+The process was tested on ubuntu 20.04.

 ## Setup